 Veronica Maravankin, Ed, M. is an early childhood expert, proficient in catalyzing systemic change through strategic planning, redesigning teaching and learning to reflect 21st-century skills development, fiscal responsibility, professional development and supervision, values-based education, and lay leader and donor relations.

 Veronica holds a Master’s degree in Education, with a focus on human development and psychology, from Harvard Graduate School of Education.
 She served as the Early Childhood Director of the Barbara & Jack Kay Early Childhood Learning Center at the Mandel Jewish Community Center of the Palm Beaches for 12 years.
 During her tenure, Veronica led a process of transforming the school from a traditional daycare to a state-of-the-art, forward-thinking Early Childhood Learning Center; from a school that relied solely on a rote learning-based curriculum to a school where constructivist, inquiry-based learning takes center stage.

-Veronica is also a founding member of The Paradigm Project, a growing network of Jewish Early Childhood Education practitioner-activists bound by a shared commitment to multiplying and nurturing the seeds of excellence in our schools and our field for the benefit of children, families, educators, communities, and the world.
+Veronica is a founding member of The Paradigm Project, a growing network of practitioner-activists in Jewish Early Childhood Education, bound by a shared commitment to multiplying and nurturing the seeds of excellence in our schools and our field for the benefit of children, families, educators, communities, and the world.

-Originally from Argentina, she has lived in Wellington, Florida since 2002 with her husband and two children, who are now young adults.
-In her spare time, she enjoys swimming, biking and baking.
-She has a soft spot for Israeli culture, especially music and dance.
-Veronica is fluent in English, Spanish & Hebrew.
+Originally from Argentina, she has lived in Florida for 21 years with her husband and her two children, now young adults.
+In her spare time, she enjoys swimming, biking, and baking.
+She has a very soft spot for Israeli music and dancing.